dceejay/RedMap/README.md

 If you select the **drawing** layer you can also add polylines, polygons and rectangles.

-All these events generate messages that can be received by using a **worldmap in** node.
+## Events from the map

+The **worldmap in** node can be used to receive various events from the map.
 Examples of messages coming FROM the map include:

-    { "action": "connected" }
+    { "action": "connected" }    // useful to trigger delivery or redraw of points { "action": "click", ... }   // when a marker is clicked { "action": "move", ... }    // when a marker is moved

     { "action": "point", "lat": "50.60634", "lon": "-1.66580", "point": "joe,male,mylayer" }
-    { "action": "delete", "name": "joe" }
-    { "action": "layer", "name": "Esri Satellite" }
     { "action": "draw", "type": "rectangle", "points": [ { "lat": 50.61243889044519, "lng": -1.5913009643554688 }, { "lat": 50.66665471366635, "lng": -1.5913009643554688 }, { "lat": 50.66665471366635, "lng": -1.4742279052734375 }, { "lat": 50.61243889044519, "lng": -1.4742279052734375 } ] }
+    { "action": "delete", "name": "joe" }  // when a point or shape is deleted

+    { "action": "layer", "name": "myLayer" }      // when a map layer is changed { "action": "addlayer", "name": "myLayer" }   // when a new map layer is added { "action": "dellayer", "name": "myLayer" }   // when a new map layer is deleted

-## Control
+## Controlling the map

 You can also control the map via the node, by sending in a msg.payload containing a **command** object.
 Multiple parameters can be specified in one command.